FrantzT/pi-gobo/README.md

 Arduino 0023 - Legacy

 This IDE will be used for the actual DMX receiver
-All software package is here http://www.maxpierson.me/wp-content/uploads/2010/10/receiver_rev15.zip It needs swap of the Hardware serial library (HardwareSerial.cpp) Place it in /Applications/Arduino_0023.app/Contents/Resources/JAVA/hardware/arduino/cores/arduino/
+All software package are here http://www.maxpierson.me/wp-content/uploads/2010/10/receiver_rev15.zip It needs swap of the Hardware serial library (HardwareSerial.cpp) Place it in /Applications/Arduino_0023.app/Contents/Resources/JAVA/hardware/arduino/cores/arduino/